ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

                            the lane.
 This is the coordinates ( x, y,width,height ) of cam view area
                            application should detect vehicles
               mincarea   - To identify detected object as a vehicle and to drop other objects which may
-                           presence in the video image frame, area detected of an object must be higher
+                           presence in the video image frame, area ( contours of the image ) detected of
-                           than this value
+                           an object must be higher than this value
               viewcam    - 1 to show video cam frames on the console
               rtime, rdelay - Same as specified in sensor but specified in seconds

               Desirable values for cam no, detectarea, mincarea, rtime and rdelay can be found out by